Skip to main content

 Miki Kojima has exhibited extensively through Japan as well as in the Guggenheim Memorial Gallery, California.
 He was born in 1957 at Zushi-shi in the Kanagawa Prefecture, graduating from the Soukei Art Academy in 1980 and the Tokyo Photographic Academy in 1982.

-Te Tuhi is open as usual during the Eastern Busway construction.
+All exhibitions are currently offsite due to disruptions caused by the Pakuranga Eastern Busway construction.
+The building remains open for classes and other activities.
 21 William Roberts Road, Pakuranga, is the best address to enter into navigation apps to guide you to the free parking at our door.
-Please call us on (09) 577 0138 if you have any questions.

 Close